Typing Math in Microsoft Word

 Description

-This tutorial is designed to help students and teachers understand how to type mathematics in Microsoft Word by 1) selecting symbols and functions from the equation toolbar, 2) using the Ink Math option to convert handwritten math to typewritten math, 3) typing keystroke commands for math symbols and functions, and/or 4) using LaTeX commands.
+This tutorial is designed to help students and teachers understand how to type mathematics in Microsoft Word by 1) selecting symbols and functions from the equation toolbar, 2) using the Ink Equation option to convert handwritten math to typewritten math, 3) typing keystrokes known as Math AutoCorrect codes for math symbols and functions, and/or 4) using LaTeX commands.

 Creating accessible mathematics

-The keystroke commands in this tutorial can help all users to type math content quickly without searching for symbols in Microsoft Word's equation toolbar, but these keystrokes are particularly useful for those who are visually impaired, since the equation toolbar can be difficult to navigate with a screen reader.
+The Math AutoCorrect codes in this tutorial can help all users to type mathematics quickly without searching for symbols in Microsoft Word's equation toolbar, but these keystrokes are particularly useful for those who are visually impaired, since the toolbar can be difficult to navigate with a screen reader.

 Table of contents